konnodonnoi/konnodonnoi/README.md

 - 🤔 I’m looking for help with ... shat
 - 💬 Ask me about ... shat tfsdgiigf
 - 📫 How to reach me: hfgj ghost
-- 😄 Pronouns: shat hjgdddd sha van
+- 😄 Pronouns: shat hjgdddd sha van sha no on all bf f
 - ⚡ Fun fact: 4lines dj calabrese
 -->